androks1/Object-oriented-Programming-in-Javascript-ES6/README.md

  - Open console
  - Navigate into project folder location
  - Type "npm install" on console
- - Type "npm run dev" to run the application.
+ - Type "npm run dev" on console to run the application